rapid-build/rapid-build/README.md

 ```

 ## Directory Structure
-Everthing is optional.
+Must have package.json, everthing else is optional.
 Rapid build will be expecting this directory structure.
 ```
 dist/ (generated distributable folder created by rapid-build) src/